kierun/npc-generator/README.rst

 Introduction
 ------------

 A very generic NPC generator with lots of user defined data.
+It should be:

+ #.
+Something that generates a (nearly) ready to use NPCs.
+ #.
+Something that generates interesting NPCs.
+ #.
+Something that generates intricate NPCs.
+ #.
+Something that is reusable between systems and settings all supported
+    by simple configurations.
+ #.
+Something that will help others which would include Unix, Windows, and web
+    interfaces as well as (possibly) an app and an API/library so it can be used within other projects.
+ #.
+The code is in Python, the data is plain text.

 Example
 -------